 “Nobody has to learn all the words.
 But at the end we all spell out Oklahoma and yell ‘Oklahoma!’
 We’ll stand at the top of stairs in the sitting room in a line.
 Just sway and move in rhythm.”

-He had me sing the lines, another imprinted show tune my folks had imprinted on to me, while he got everyone line dancing, keeping their arms swaying and not overdoing it.
-He ran down and got the show album which we listened to on his stereo and moved to, with the grand finale yelling out the letters and the State’s name.
+He had me sing the lines, another mindless show tune my folks had imprinted on to me, while he got everyone line dancing, keeping their arms swaying and not overdoing it.
+He ran down and got the show album which we listened and moved to on his stereo.
+At the grand finale, we yelled out the letters and the State’s name.
 The first time half the kids didn’t know how to spell Oklahoma, so we practiced that.

 “Anyone who gets lost, just stop singing but mouth it like you still are.”

-Isabelle called up that dinner was served and all eight of us trooped down to eat.
+Isabelle called up that dinner was served.
+All eight of us trooped down to eat.
 There were seventeen place settings at the table.
 Mummy ushered the kids to all sit at one end, with Jack at the foot of the table.
 She sat at Mr. Stone’s side.
 Uncle Tam remarked, “I can guess what’s coming after dinner.”

 “Well, don’t spoil it for the rest of us,” Mummy warned.